 According to several new studies, money laundering is a growing problem in Canada, especially in Vancouver’s real estate market.
 Recommendations by the C.D.
 Howe Institute and Transparency International point to the lack of enforcement of existing rules and privacy regulations that allow hiding the companies’ beneficiaries and owners.

 In Canada, money laundering is estimated to be between $5 billion and $100 billion, according to a report by the C.D.
 Howe Institute.
 The major cities for laundering money are Montreal, Toronto and Vancouver.

 “In Canada, the Proceeds of Crime (Money Laundering) and Terrorist Financing Act specifies the information that financial institutions, including insurance companies, and other organisations such as casinos and real estate brokers, must collect about their clients.” – Equitable.ca

 In a recent local blog, BC Attorney General David Eby exposed a ring of Money Lauder’s, a casino operation in Ontario and BC; read about it here.

 Transparency International Findings on Money Laundering Risks in Canada:

-In their 2017 report “Doors Wide Open“, Transparency International found Canada has risks in 4 of the ten areas they identified as ways where legal loopholes or weak enforcement made it easier to launder money through the real estate sector.
-For comparison, the US had deficiencies in 9 out of 10, and the UK only had one often.
+In their 2017 report “Doors Wide Open“, Transparency International found that Canada has risks in 4 of the ten areas they identified where legal loopholes or weak enforcement made it easier to launder money through the real estate sector.
+The US had deficiencies in 9 out of 10, and the UK only had one often.

 - Inadequate coverage of anti-money laundering provisions